tylerjusfly/azure-devto-hackathon/README.md

 2. `SignIn`
 3. `Visit Dashboard`
 4. `Add a dish that exist in your country to database `
 5. `view dishes without creating any account`
+6. `Search for dishes`

 ## Future Functions
 1. `Edit Button`